ibois-epfl/Carnutes/INSTALL.md

 # 2-step install:
 1) Add the src folder with the codes to the "scripts" folder of Rhino.
 (At every new release, the old files must be deleted).
 Please note that the Library (MacOS) and AppData (Windows) folders are "hidden folders".
 On MacOS press command+shift+. to reveal the hidden folders.
 On Windows 10 or 11, [see this link](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_11)

-Note that the "script" folder in the "8.0" folder might be missing, in which case you have to create it, respecting the exact spelling.

 MacOS path:
 ```
 /Users/<your_username>/Library/Application support/McNeel/Rhinoceros/8.0/scripts